dogweather/forkful/content/en/java/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?
-A REPL (Read-Eval-Print Loop) is an interactive shell that processes single user inputs, executes code, and returns the result.
-Programmers use it for quick experiments, debugging, or learning, as it allows for immediate feedback and iteration.

 ## How to:
 Starting a REPL in Java is simple with the `jshell` tool introduced in Java 9.
 Here's how to get your hands on it and start a basic session: